jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 let c = new CustomObject;
 c.hasOwnProperty(); // => property overridden!
-// this new property overrides the original property inherited from
+// this new property overrides the original property inherited from Object.prototype
-// Object.prototype.hasOwnProperty
 ```

 ## Constructor functions